MicrosoftDocs/iis-docs/iis/application-frameworks/scenario-build-an-aspnet-website-on-iis/configuring-step-3-configure-data-source-settings.md

 7. If the **.NET Users** feature was selected in step #3, in the **Profile properties** section, under **Behavior**, set the value of one or more of the following behaviors to **True** to enable the behavior:

     - **EnablePasswordReset**: indicates whether passwords can be reset by using the provider *ResetPassword* method.
 The default setting is **False**.
     - **EnablePasswordRetrieval**: indicates whether passwords can be retrieved by using the provider *GetPassword* method.
+The default setting is **False**.
+	    > [!IMPORTANT]
-The default setting is **False**. (**Important**: Some providers, such as the Active Directory provider, do not support the retrieval of passwords.
-For these providers, the value of the **enablePasswordRetrieval** attribute is always **False** and cannot be changed in configuration.)
+        > Some providers, such as the Active Directory provider, do not support the retrieval of passwords.
+For these providers, the value of the **enablePasswordRetrieval** attribute is always **False** and cannot be changed in configuration.
     - **RequiresQuestionAndAnswer**: indicates whether a password answer is supplied when the program calls the provider *GetPassword* and *ResetPassword* methods.
 The default setting is **False**.
     - **RequiresUniqueEmail**: indicates whether each registered user must have a unique e-mail address.
 The default setting is **False**.
     - **StorePasswordInSecureFormat**: indicates whether passwords are hashed.
 The default setting is **False**.